KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NHL by fewieden](https://github.com/fewieden/MMM-NHL)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Deprecated - Found 'node-version: 16' in file `build.yml`: Update to current version.
+1. Deprecated - Found 'node-version: 16' in file `build.yml`: Update to current version.
-4. `build.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. `changelog.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-6. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-NINA by jalibu](https://github.com/jalibu/MMM-NINA)

-1. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `bug_report.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-6. Recommendation - Found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.

 ## [MMM-NL-rain-intensity by thekampany](https://github.com/thekampany/MMM-NL-rain-intensity)